INTRODUCTION TO ASPECTS OF CONTRACT AND NEGLIGENCE

 When X asked Y to create certain statistics for a meeting with an important client at 9 am on 2nd June.
 Y was not able to complete the statistics on 1st June.
 She returned to the office at early 7 am on 2nd June but had still not quite finished the work when X arrived at 8:30 he was angry (White and Baldwin, 2009).
 He then noticed that Y was wearing trousers and told her, in front of staff, that her contract was terminated.
 Y was extremely upset and humiliated and due to this she is receiving medical treatment for depression.

 In this case liability in tort and conceptual liability take place.
 There are rules and regulations regarding the dress code so in this situation X terminate Y because rules and regulations are followed in conceptual liability (Peel and Treitel, 2007).
 There are no terms and conditions regarding the working hours so X did not terminate Y because no terms and conditions are covered in tort.
+If you are worried about a law assignment help UK.
+Contact our experts.

 Lo 3.2 The nature of liability in negligence